vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 In terms of examples to help provide clarity, we will apply the following concepts to two example resources.
 The first being a `customer` resource that would have a one-to-many relationship with an `order` resource.

+The following terms will be used going forward to describe two types of resources.

+- Collection Resources (ie `/customers`)
+- Singular Resources (ie `/customers/{id}`)

 ### Choose Media Types

 #### Goal:
 Come to an agreement on what the standard media types would be for the project.
-In the majority of the cases, this would simply be `application/json`.

 #### Notes:
-Other media types occasionally can be useful such as:
+In the majority of the cases, this would simply be `application/json`, but occasionally other media types occasionally can be useful such as:

 - `application/x-www-form-urlencoded`
 - `multipart/form-data`